 This is a list of activities for the request.
-You may notice that some activities are highlighted in blue while other activities are white.
+You may notice that some requests' activities are highlighted in blue while other activities are white.
 The activities with a blue background color represent those that are for this specific request.
 Activities without the blue highlights are activities that are from other requests in the same connection type.
-You can only remove the activities you've added, otherwise the "X" will be greyed out.
+Additionally, you can only remove the activities you've added, the red x will be greyed out otherwise.